 Short Fiction & Poetry

-Sort Archives By:
+Sort Portfolio By:

 Story Length / Free to Read

-“The Finch and the Fir Tree” published in Crow & Cross Keys
+“The Finch and the Fir Tree” in Crow & Cross Keys

 She wondered if she could transform into a bear, or an ant underground, something that could burrow into the depths of the soil or rock and stay there for months in the winter, unconcerned with the cold or with cages.

-“The Way the Light Tangles” published in Zooscape Magazine
+“The Way the Light Tangles” in Zooscape

 When Jan reached four years into sixty, his daughter and her son flew off into the glorious first exploration past the Milky Way to somewhere called Z-1.